NativeScript/nativescript-cli/docs/man_pages/general/package-manager-set.md

 ### Description

 Enables the specified package manager for the NativeScript CLI.
-Supported values are npm and yarn.
+Supported values are npm, yarn and pnpm.

 ### Commands